Born: 16 January 1979

 Resides: Melbourne, Victoria

-Weightman overcame injuries and setbacks early on in her career, before finally making her marathon debut in 2008.
+Marathon running is not for the faint-hearted.
+Only the most determined thrive in the punishing event.
+Enter, Lisa Weightman.
+Weightman overcame injuries and setbacks early in her career before finally making her marathon debut in 2008.
 And what a debut it was.
-Weightman finished 13th in the London Marathon with a time of 2:32.22, the equal fastest debut in the distance by any Australian and one that qualified her for the Beijing Olympics just four months later.
+Weightman finished 13th in the London Marathon with a time of 2:32.22, the equal fastest debut by any Australian and one that qualified her for the Beijing Olympics just four months later.

-Following Beijing, Weightman represented Australia at the 2009 World Championships in Berlin before backing up with a breakout 12-months.
-In 2010 she captured her debut title at Japan’s Nagano Olympic Commemorative Marathon with a personal best of 2:28.48, placing her fifth on Australia’s the all-time list, broke the Australian Half Marathon All-comers record on the Gold Coast and then went on to win Bronze at the Commonwealth Games.
+Weightman also represented Australia at the 2009 World Championships in Berlin before backing up with a breakout 12-months.
+In 2010, she captured her debut title at Japan’s Nagano Olympic Commemorative Marathon with a personal best of 2:28.48, placing her fifth on Australia’s the all-time list, broke the Australian Half Marathon all-comers record on the Gold Coast and then went on to win Bronze at the Commonwealth Games.